Universal coding, intrinsic volumes, and metric complexity: Introduction

 \section{Introduction}

-This work studies universal coding in a Gaussian setting, and relates the hardness of this prediction problem to the geometry of the ``model''.
-This information-theoretic problem will be first connected to classical convex geometry, and then studied from a distinct metric perspective inspired by the theory of Gaussian processes.
+In this work we study universal coding in a Gaussian setting, and relate the hardness of this prediction problem to the geometry of the ``model''.
+This information-theoretic problem will be first connected to convex geometry, and then studied from a distinct metric perspective inspired by the theory of Gaussian processes.
 In an attempt to make this text accessible to readers from various fields, we have included some background material in the first two sections.

 \paragraph{Sequential prediction.}